FABFILTER VOLCANO 3

 Slight differences between the left and right channel filters’ centre/corner frequencies or slopes can create stereo width that is highly mono-compatible.

-I have found this technique to be particularly effective for contrasting sounds; for example guitar. or synth tracks panned left and right; contrasting filters can produce an expansive sound without changing instrument positioning.
-For example, in the above example, the corner frequency for the low cut filter is at 100 Hz (75 Hz left and 150 Hz right) the opposite could be applied to the guitar or synth track on the other channel (left 150 Hz and Right 75 Hz).
+I have found this technique to be particularly effective for contrasting sounds, for example, guitar. or synth tracks panned left and right; contrasting filters can produce an expansive sound without changing instrument positioning.
+In the above example, the corner frequency for the low cut filter is at 100 Hz (75 Hz left and 150 Hz right) the opposite could be applied to the guitar or synth track on the other channel (left 150 Hz and Right 75 Hz).
 Of course, this technique does not work for highly coherent sound sources.

 M/S FILTERING FOR WIDTH